I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nc-video-pvideo_hw_get_child_descriptor.md

 </dl>A new child device is enumerated.
 The video port will call <i>HwVidGetVideoChildDescriptor</i> again in this case.
 <dl>
 <dt><b>VIDEO_ENUM_NO_MORE_DEVICES</b></dt>
 </dl>The miniport driver could not enumerate the child device identified in <i>ChildEnumInfo</i>.
 Stop enumeration.
 There are no more devices to be enumerated.

-## -remarks
+## Remarks

 By default, <i>HwVidGetVideoChildDescriptor</i> is not called until after the device is started by <a href="..\video\nc-video-pvideo_hw_find_adapter.md">HwVidFindAdapter</a>.
 To allow the enumeration of a device's children before the device is started, set the <b>AllowEarlyEnumeration</b> member of <a href="..\video\ns-video-_video_hw_initialization_data.md">VIDEO_HW_INITIALIZATION_DATA</a>.
 When <b>AllowEarlyEnumeration</b> is set, <i>HwVidGetVideoChildDescriptor</i> can be called at any time.

 <i>HwVidGetVideoChildDescriptor</i> should do the following: